labilezhu/istio-insider-en/docs/source/index.md

 ## Chinese version

-There is an Chinese version: [中文版](https://istio-insider.mygraphql.com/zh-cn/latest) .
+There is a Chinese version: [中文版](https://istio-insider.mygraphql.com/zh-cn/latest) .

 ## Catalog